Plain English Summary

 People with kidney problems often suffer from poor quality of life and many health problems.
 For example, kidney disease patients are more likely to develop heart disease and infections, and many of them find that their muscles become weak and they feel very tired.
 Having a kidney transplant can transform the life of someone whose kidneys have failed through disease.
 However, the new kidney does not usually work as well as those of a healthy person and transplant patients can still suffer from a variety of health problems.
 They also have to take drugs to prevent their immune system rejecting the new kidney, which can cause side effects.
-We all know that exercise is good for us.
+It is well known that exercise is good for us.
 In healthy people it improves the health of the heart and strengthens the muscles.
 Therefore, exercise might be able to help people with kidney disease too, but there has not yet been much research to study this.
-We know that having kidney disease affects the cells in the blood which control the immune system.
+Having kidney disease affects the cells in the blood which control the immune system.
 Some of these cells don’t work well, so the body can’t fight infection properly.
 On the other hand, some of the immune cells become overactive and can damage the inside of the blood vessels – this is one of the important causes of heart disease in kidney patients.
 Exercise also affects the same cells in the blood.
 In healthy people the effects of regular moderate exercise tend to improve immune function and reduce the risk of heart disease.
-However, we cannot assume that exercise will have the same effect on the blood cells in people with kidney disease because the kidney disease itself also affects the blood cells.
-We don’t yet know how the combination of exercise and kidney disease will affect the blood cells, but we need to understand this so we can advise kidney patients about the best exercise to do.
+However, it cannot be assumed that exercise will have the same effect on the blood cells in people with kidney disease because the kidney disease itself also affects the blood cells.
+It is not yet known how the combination of exercise and kidney disease will affect the blood cells, but this needs to be understood so that kidney patients can be advised about the best exercise to do.

 Who can participate?

 People aged over 18 with kidney disease and healthy people of the same age and sex